-When we talk to friends in the consensually non-monogamous (CNM) lifestyle, questions come up about the differences between “swinging,” polyamory, and concepts of “friends-with-benefits” (FWB).
-We have discovered that the primary differences are: 1) personal level of need for intimacy or connection with potential sexual partners; and 2) how relationships are configured across the spectrum of CNM lifestyle options.
-How we express ourselves sexually and the needed level of intimacy should be seen as a spectrum of intensity.
-Regardless of the preferred CNM lifestyle chosen, every person and relationship can move within the spectrum based on their current needs and desires.
-As you read the definitions below, keep in mind that the definitions can adjust based on the moment-in-time (context) a person is in based on their sexual and intimacy needs as well as within their relationship(s).
+Regardless of the preferred CNM relationship style preferred, every person and relationship can move to different types of relationships based on their current needs and desires.
+As you read the definitions below, keep in mind that the definitions can adjust based on the moment-in-time (context) a person is in and based on their personal sexual and intimacy needs that fits within their current relationship(s).
 There is an ebb and flow to what every person needs and how they need to fulfill those needs.
 The individual determines who, if anyone, is permitted in their personal, sexual space and in what ways they want to be sexual, intimate, or emotionally connected, if at all.
 It is impossible to state every possible twist of desire and fantasy of human sexuality in a blog post, but we should all note that there are endless desires and fantasies we all have.
-If we are living the CNM lifestyle then we are probably somewhere on the Swinger—Friends-with-Benefits—Polyamory spectrum to fulfill our sexual, intimacy, and connectivity needs and desires.
-With whom we choose to share sexuality or intimacy results in a spectrum of relationship configurations
+If we are pursuing CNM experiences then we are most commonly pursuing an opening of the current relationship (e.g., swinging, friends-with-benefits), remaining “monogamish” with our primary partner, or maybe exploring multiple relationship experiences that may be sexual, intimate, emotional, or a combination of any of these.
+With whom we choose to share sexuality or intimacy results in endless relationship configuration possibilities.

 *Pro tip: Feelings cannot be avoided.
 You are human.
 Our minds, bodies, and social connections are integrated into our human nature.
 You are not somebody’s unworthy cum bucket (kink exceptions noted) so we never recommend putting rules in place that “avoid feelings.”
 Sociopaths do not have feelings.
 You and the people you’re fucking have feelings.
 Be human and you will enjoy the casual sex experience more.
 Further, being human and humane towards your casual sex partner(s) lessens the likelihood of a negative and potentially assaultive experience.
 Acknowledge the feelings you had within any given experience with your primary partner(s) to strengthen your relationships.

-FWB relationships that become non-sexual commonly continue once sexual encounters ends (2).
+FWB relationships that become non-sexual commonly continue once sexual encounters end2.
 These FWB configurations are less sexual and more emotionally connected.
 They can, of course, be sexual again with varying degrees of frequency.
 The key here is that FWB can be both sexual or non-sexual and have an increased level of intimacy or connectivity than CNM swinging.
-Depending on the level of intimacy or connection that may develop between an individual and a FWB/FWBs, there can be challenges to the identity of the primary couple (2).
+Depending on the level of intimacy or connection that may develop between an individual and a FWB/FWBs, there can be challenges to the identity of the primary couple2.
 Concerns that FWB relationships can develop into more than just a FWB relationship can generate fears of loss or change in the primary relationship.
 The key to managing this is communication and transparency about those fears and discussing the benefits of the various FWB relationships that you may have with your primary partner(s).
 If we can accept that our ability to be intimate and have “feelings” for others is perfectly normal and not a threat to the primary relationship, then the primary relationship can continue to grow and strengthen.

 *Pro tip: Monogamous relationship also end due to one person “falling in love” with someone else, “cheating,” or just growing apart.
-This has nothing to do with the CNM lifestyle itself.
-Do not expect a CNM lifestyle to fix a relationship that is struggling because it will not happen.
-While we recommend lifestyle-friendly therapy for relationship problems, we encourage exploring your desires and fantasies, as well as your fears and insecurities, before jumping into a CNM lifestyle.
-Once you start exploring these personal emotions first, then begin to dabble (e.g., date, go to the club, get an anonymous naughty Twitter account).
+This has nothing to do with the CNM itself.
+Do not expect CNM experiences to fix a relationship that is struggling because it will not happen.
+While we recommend lifestyle-friendly therapy for relationship problems, we encourage exploring your desires and fantasies, as well as your fears and insecurities, before jumping into a CNM experiences.
+Once you start exploring these personal emotions first, then begin to dabble (e.g., date, go to the club, get an anonymous naughty Twitter/X account).
 And share your experiences with your primary partner as frequently as you can.
 Over time, concerns and fears begin to fade or, at minimum, can be navigated safely with your primary partner(s).
 What we have learned is that you can have a lot of “love,” connection and attachment to many, many FWB.
 There’s simply not an endless supply.
 Most of the fears or perceived threats to the primary relationship are based on years of being told you are monogamous (you are not) and that there is only one love for us in our lives (we all know better).
 Embrace your ability to love and attach to many knowing that, if you are transparent and communicate with your primary partner, your CNM lifestyle experience will rewarding beyond measure.
 Polyamorists understand this better than most.

 Polyamory